-Everything Isn’t Terrible: Conquer Your Insecurities, Interrupt Your Anxiety, and Finally Calm Down is written by marriage and family therapist Dr. Kathleen Smith and draws on Bowen theory.
+Everything Isn’t Terrible is written by marriage and family therapist Dr. Kathleen Smith and draws on Bowen theory.
 This is a theory of human behaviour that sees anxiety as being rooted in social relationships, and thus work on social relationships must be done to improve anxiety.

 The book is divided into four sections: the anxious self, anxious relationships, anxious career, and anxious world (which includes social media and politics/religion).
 Anxiety is described in an emotional sense, and the book doesn’t specifically address anxiety disorders.

 Each chapter is based on an example of a client she has worked with.
-At the end of each chapter, there are questions to ask yourself to go through the steps of observe, evaluate, and interrupt, as well as things to practice
+Each chapter concludes with questions to guide you through the steps of observe, evaluate, and interrupt, as well as things to practice

 The book begins with background information on Bowen theory, including the existence of a true self and a pseudo-self that’s susceptible to relationship pressures.
 “Under-developed beliefs” are susceptible to influence by others, and to work past this the therapy involves developing guiding principles on which to base one’s actions.

 Differentiation of oneself (including our own thoughts and feelings) from others is a major theme throughout the book.
 Greater differentiation is equated with greater maturity.
 The author also observes that people who are more differentiated tend to have more and deeper friendships.

 The author outlines a number of strategies that families tend to use: distance, conflict arising from emotional reactivity, triangles, over-functioning roles (parenting one’s own parents), and under-functioning roles (helpless child).